PostHog/superday-docs/docs/automate-feature-flags-with-posthog-mcp.md

 ## Step 3: Invite a test cohort

 Use feature flags to test changes with small groups before wide rollouts.
-You can target specific users or groups.

-With MCP, you can change feature-flag targeting rules from your dev environment and target:
+For example, you can target:

-- users sharing a specific trait (for example, an email domain),
+- users sharing a specific trait (such as an email domain),
 - a small percentage of users, or
 - an explicit list of users.